 If your child’s test came back positive, a PHN would connect with you and your child.
-Your child would need to be isolating for up to 14 days and taking appropriate precautions to reduce the risk of transmitting the virus to others, including to others in the household.
+Your child would need to isolate and take appropriate precautions to reduce the risk of transmitting the virus to others, including to others in the household.
 The PHN would follow up daily to check on their overall health and wellbeing, answer your questions, and provide ongoing support and recommendations to help manage through this time.
 Public health will also advise you when your child is considered ‘cleared’ of the virus and can resume their regular activities, including returning to child care or school.
-In most cases, this is 2 weeks from when the child started getting sick.
 A repeat test is not needed - and is not recommended - for someone to be considered ‘cleared’ or ‘resolved’ of their COVID-19 infection.
 Your child must stay in self-isolation at home and not return to child care, school or other activities in the community until public health advises you that it is okay for them to do so.

 Your child can be exposed to COVID-19 in the home, through interactions in the community or other settings, or at their child care centre or school.